 Sealing Your Arrest Record in California – PC 851.91

-This allows you, after a year goes by, if you end up with a dismissal of your case, to get it sealed and destroyed, that's pretty easy to do.
+After a year goes by, if you end up with a dismissal of your case, getting it sealed and destroyed is pretty easy to do.
 The finding of the factual innocent is much more difficult.
-But, if you can get it sealed and destroyed and get your conviction erased, that puts you in a strong position moving forward.
+But, if you can get it sealed and destroyed and get your conviction erased, that puts you in a strong position.

 - the person that you're soliciting is under the age of 18, or